 Cockpit is a free, open-source web-based admin GUI.
 It’s modular and extensible to meet your specific needs, with many customization options.

-Cockpit is released under the MIT license and is completely free to use on any project.
-There are no limitations to how many projects you can host, but note that your ISP may limit the number of open ports you can run in order to handle high volumes of traffic, which could cause performance issues.
-If you’re unsure about hosting Cockpit on your website, chat with your host provider or support for more information about this.
-If you want to host Cockpit yourself, we recommend using Haproxy or a similar in-memory load balancer, which can handle a large number of simultaneous client requests without affecting your server’s performance.
+Cockpit is released under the MIT license and is free to use on any project.
+There are no limitations to how many projects you can host, but note that your ISP may limit the number of open ports you can run to handle high traffic volumes, which could cause performance issues.
+If you’re unsure about hosting Cockpit on your website, chat with your host provider or support for more information.
+If you want to host Cockpit yourself, we recommend using Haproxy or a similar in-memory load balancer, which can handle many simultaneous client requests without affecting your server’s performance.

 Cockpit was born out of the necessity for an admin interface for Redis that could be used as a central point for the configuration, support, and migration of Redis clusters.
-It is meant to allow administrators to make changes from a familiar GUI environment.
+It allows administrators to make changes from a familiar GUI environment.

-With numerous configuration options, it behaves as if the administrator is creating it from scratch with any combination of modules they choose.
+With numerous configuration options, it behaves like the administrator is creating it from scratch with any combination of modules they choose.

 - You will need a 64-bit CentOS/RHEL/AlmaLinux/Rocky Linux server with at least 2 GB of RAM